Student Handbook

 Fines

 Accumulation of three citations for the No Decal/Permit Displayed violation could result in the vehicle being towed and revocation of parking privileges.
-All fines are payable at the Business Office in Fausett Hall.
-The following is the violation fines schedule.
+All fines are payable to the Director of Student Accounts in the Dawkins Welcome Center.
+The following is the fines schedule for parking violations.

 IMPROPER DISPLAY OF DECAL $50.00